viamrobotics/docs/docs/how-tos/move-robot-arm.md

 ---
-title: "Access and move a robot arm"
+title: "Move a robot arm"
 linkTitle: "Move a robot arm"
 weight: 70
 type: "docs"
 tags: ["arm", "components"]
 images: ["/tutorials/motion/preview.jpg"]
-description: "Access and control one of the most fundamental systems in robotics: A robotic arm."
+description: "Connect to a robotic arm and control it with the arm API."
 aliases:
   - /tutorials/motion/accessing-and-moving-robot-arm
   - /tutorials/motion/